jordgarvi/portuguese-study-deck/README.md

   - Pronouns and determiners

 - **Mini Quiz (Optional)**
-  A short recall activity with answers (sometimes using `<details>` blocks when viewed on GitHub).
+  Short recall exercises with answers (sometimes using `<details>` blocks on GitHub).

 - **Reflection**
-  Honest notes about:
+  Honest notes on:
   - What felt hard
-  - What started to “click”
+  - What started to click
-  - What needs revisiting
+  - What still needs revisiting

 - **Next Steps**
-  Concrete goals for the following week – e.g.:
+  Clear, concrete goals for the next phase of study.
-  - “Practise saber vs conhecer”
-  - “Add 10 new adjectives to flashcards”
-  - “Do a listening exercise and transcribe 5 sentences”

 - **Date Logged**
-  Exact date so I can see my consistency over time.
+  Exact date to track consistency over time.

 This structure turns the repo into a **self-coaching tool** rather than random notes.